lixvbnet/sshw/README.md

    `sshw` will concatenate domain name for you.
 FQDN won't be affected.
 (Note: make sure there is no `.` in your ***short hostname*** otherwise `sshw` would consider it as an FQDN.)

+- AND you need to set separate default passwords for different users?
+Just config them in "settings - logins" section (see config section below.
+With that example config, when you connect with user admin such as `sshw admin@host` or `sshw -u admin` , the password for admin user, in this case "password", will be used; but if a user is not configured, default password will be used.)

+---
 This is a fork of [yinheli/sshw](https://github.com/yinheli/sshw), with the following features added:

 - Support setting default user/password